 I guess that explains the spectrum from modes of limited transposition in my concertos for piano and clarinet, also my 'Nocturne' for solo piano, to the blend of Middle-Eastern and Vietnamese that is my 'Omani Dance Suite' and the eclectic fusion of rock, Renaissance and Greek traditional styles in 'Masquerade' (which had a five-year-old Vietnamese girl dancing around a room in Hanoi!)

 I compose on impulse in response to need.
 Ironically my very best music has been written in response to situations of great personal tragedy, such as the premature death of a young lady, the devastation caused by the 2015 earthquakes in Nepal or human rights abuses in Burma.

 My main instruments are the piano and the recorders.
 I used to play the oboe also, which is why my music often features quite exquisite oboe parts.
 Though not completely self-taught my technique is distinctly unorthodox (e.g. glissandi on a recorder or playing two recorders at once).

-I am happily married (since 1978), with a son, a daughter and four lovely grandchildren.
+I am happily married (since 1978), with a son, a daughter and five lovely grandchildren.
 I've been a committed Christian since 1975.
 Although based in southwest England I have travelled widely in my work as a development consultant.
 I enjoy cooking Vietnamese, Thai, Indian, Moroccan, Italian and Spanish cuisines.